Tower of Babel Progression, Gold, and Altar Guide

 Too-hard contentDo not farm it yetIf you fail often, your real gold per minute is bad.

 Use this as a practical floor farming guide.
-Late-game numbers should be verified in your own version and build.
+Current-version late-game farming numbers should be verified with your own result screens.

 Altar of Blessings Explained